Frequently Asked Questions

 - How does the admission process work?

-We request that you fill in our application form, preferably online: Student Applications.
-If you do not have access to a computer, please call the school.
+We request that you fill in our application form online: click the green button that sayes "Apply Now".
+If your child does not have a Swedish personnummer, please contact us at email@example.com and we can help your with the application.
 Once the application form is received, it will be dated and you will be assigned a place in line.
 Admission is on a first-come, first-served basis with one exception.
-If you have a brother or sister already in our school, we are allowed to give you an advanced placement on the waiting list.
+If you have a sibling already attending our school, we are allowed to give you an advanced placement on the waiting list.

 - Can I apply from outside Sweden?